EternityForest/THUNDERWARS/README.md

 > Remember that You Have Been Drafted.
 Ignoring important missions is likely not a good option.

 ---

+### INSPECTION
+* Perform an in-depth sweep of your environment, looking behind, under, and inside things.

 ### 📚 DOCUMENT REVIEW